CopernicaMarketingSoftware/Documentation/Publisher/en/webhook-creates.md

 # Webhooks: (sub)profile creations

-If you set up a profile creation webhook you are notified in real-time whenever a profile or subprofile in one of your databases.
+If you set up a profile creation Webhook you are notified in real-time whenever a profile or subprofile in one of your databases.
 For each event we send an HTTP(S) POST call to your server with the relevant information about the newly created profile.